-Welcome to Flash Pulp, episode three hundred and ninety-seven.
+Welcome to Flash Pulp, episode four hundred and two.

-This week’s episodes are brought to you by Earth Station One
+This week’s episodes are brought to you by The Melting Potcast

 Flash Pulp is an experiment in broadcasting fresh pulp stories in the modern age – three to ten minutes of fiction brought to you Monday, Wednesday and Friday evenings.